Micro-credential:

 - Explain the relationship between the principles of sustainability, quality, repairability, and sustainable design and production processes in the fashion industry.

-- Evaluate design proposals in terms of the application of sustainable practices and compliance with environmental and technological standards.insert
+- Evaluate design proposals in terms of the application of sustainable practices and compliance with environmental and technological standards

 Skills